 9. Laugh your way through it.
 Sometimes things get so ridiculous that it’s almost laughable.
 When that happens, go ahead and laugh.
 When you laugh at a stressful situation it provides a healthy outlet for your emotions.
 Laughter is a much better way to release that emotional stress and cope with a challenge than anger is.

 10. Don’t take it personal.
 At times it can feel like you have been singled out to receive more than your share of hardships.
 Everybody faces more than enough challenges.
 The universe has not conspired against you.
 Sometimes bad stuff just happens.
 Taking things personally just leads to excuses and blame and a whole host of other worthless thoughts and emotions.
 Don’t even go there, just learn to cope with it and move on.

 Learning to roll with the punches

 I wish I could say that at some point in your personal development bad things will never happen again.
 That would be nice, but I prefer to keep it real.
 How you cope with the challenges you face says a lot about your emotional maturity and true nature.
-Learning a few simple coping skills can help you turn challenges into opportunities.
+Learning a few simple skills to help you cope resourcefully will help you turn challenges into opportunities.
 Having a positive perspective in this area will go a long way toward improving the quality of this journey we call life.